When looking for restaurants in Bora Bora, you‘re really in store for a treat!

 This is arguably Bora Bora’s most romantic restaurant, and definitely its most exclusive (there’s room for just six couples a night).
 Reserving in advance is a must, but it’s well worth the planning.

 Set in a beautiful house where Mediterranean style meets Polynesian art, La Vila Mahana is unbeatable for an intimate night with your loved one.
 Settle into the picturesque courtyard for a five-course meal beyond your dreams – the dishes change frequently depending on what’s fresh and in season, but no matter what’s cooking the night you visit, you’re guaranteed a delicious experience.

 Best for: This is definitely not one for families.
 A superb choice for a romantic holiday, excellent for honeymoons.

 Don’t miss: The rotating menu means you won’t know what your dinner is until you arrive – but there’s likely to be lobster, tuna and the most sumptuous banana leaf-wrapped bread.

 Vaimiti, Four Seasons Bora Bora

-This was without a doubt one of my favourite dining experiences in French Polynesia.
-Boasting a prime location on the front of the luxurious resort, the waves lapping beneath you, the sun setting behind Mount Otemanu… this is seriously idyllic.
+This was without a doubt one of our Travel Specialist’s favourite dining experiences in French Polynesia.
+Boasting a prime location on the front of Four Seasons Bora Bora resort, the waves lapping beneath you, the sun setting behind Mount Otemanu… this is seriously idyllic.